spcnz/sotis-fe/README.md

 About
 ====
-Front end application of the project for the course Modern educational technologies and standards at FTN, Novi Sad.
+Front end application of the project for the course Modern educational technologies and standards at FTN, Novi Sad, 2021.

 Installation
 ====